-Welcome to the online home of Best American Experimental Writing, a yearly anthology of dynamic texts published by Wesleyan University Press.
-Now entering its fourth year, the Best American Experimental Writing anthology series annually collects the best experimental writing in poetry, fiction, and creative nonfiction in a exciting and necessary anthology.
-BAX has previously showcased work by established writers, including Rae Armantrout, CA Conrad, Joyelle McSweeney, Fred Moten, Hoa Nguyen, Ron Padgett, and Catherine Wagner, in addition to consistently featuring work by emerging voices.
+Welcome to the online home of Best American Experimental Writing, a bi-ennial anthology of dynamic texts published by Wesleyan University Press.
+Now entering its fifth edition, the Best American Experimental Writing anthology series collects the best experimental writing in poetry, fiction, and creative nonfiction in a exciting and necessary anthology.
+BAX has previously showcased work by established writers, including Rae Armantrout, Mark Z. Danielewski, Layli Long Soldier, Fred Moten, Ron Padgett, Carolee Schneemann, and Catherine Wagner, in addition to consistently featuring work by emerging voices.

 BAX is committed to fostering a dynamic notion of what it means to be experimental: neither this anthology nor its Editors or Publishers subscribe to a single definition for the term “experimental writing,” because no definition suffices.
 Experimentation in the literary arts is by definition a moving target, and a central part of our commitment to expanding the dialogue around experimental writing is our digital edition.
-To view the digital companions to any of our previous editions of the anthology, please click on the links below:
+Use the covers below to view the digital editions for all five volumes of BAX.

 Seth Abramson (Series Co-Editor) is an assistant professor of English at University of New Hampshire and the author of six books, including The Metamodern Trilogy of Golden Age (2017), DATA (2016), and Metamericana (2015), all published by BlazeVOX, and Thievery, winner of the 2012 Akron Poetry Prize from University of Akron Press.